concourse/semver-resource/README.md

 You may have noticed that, original `get: version` is changed to `put: version`.
 Now resource `version` is put-only, then Concourse will no longer run check on it.
 Param `get_latest: true` tells the `put` step to only fetch the latest version without bumping anything.
-Then the implied `get` will make a bump as the original `get: version`.
+Then the implied `get` will fetch a version as a typical `get` step.

 If your Concourse or Git (e.g. Gitlab) systems are exhausted by `semver` resources' checks, you may consider reforming pipelines to use this check-less usage.